SuBongHyun/residual_diff_sparse/README.md

 ```bash
 source install.sh
 ```
-After then, install a [torch-radon](https://github.com/matteo-ronchetti/torch-radon) for fan-beam simulation. you can find other dependencies in  ```requirements.txt```.
+Then, install a [torch-radon](https://github.com/matteo-ronchetti/torch-radon) for fan-beam simulation. you can find other dependencies in  ```requirements.txt```.

 ## Training